-Oliver Twist (John Howard Davies, The Rocking Horse Winner) is an orphan who is “sold” to a funeral home where he is mistreated.
-Oliver runs away and joins a gang of thieves, whose leader is the avaricious Fagin (Alec Guinness, Star Wars).
+Oliver Twist (John Howard Davies, The Rocking Horse Winner) is an orphan who is “sold” to a funeral home where he is constantly mistreated.
+Tired of being abused, little Oliver runs away to the city and joins a gang of thieves, whose leader is the avaricious Fagin (Sir Alec Guinness, Kind Hearts and Coronets).

 Reaction & Thoughts: